wp-plugins/csv-2-post/readme.txt

     * Data Table view is not suitable as tables are too wide, column titles cannot be read
     * Some forms are not suitable for being in the narrow sidebar by default, probably use that bar for quick tools and small information.
     * Occasionally clicking on "CSV 2 POST" media button above WYSIWYG editor shows an overlay but the content is not centered.
 Found this myself and has not been reported by a user.
+    * Two reports of "Are you sure you want to do that?" message appearing - not enough information provided to debug.

 = 8.1.34 =
 * Feature Changes